 Steps per mm = (360° / (Motor Step Angle * Micro Stepping)) / (Belt Pitch * Pulley Tooth Count)

-The first part of the formula, (360°/Motor Step Angle°), determines the number of steps per revolution of the motor.
+Determines the number of steps per revolution of the motor.
 Motor step angle is the angle at which the motor moves with each step, and is typically 1.8° or 0.9° degrees for stepper motors used in 3D Printing.

-The second part of the formula, (Micro Stepping), accounts for the micro stepping of the driver, which is a feature that allows the motor to take smaller steps for greater precision.
+Accounts for the micro stepping of the driver, which is a feature that allows the motor to take smaller steps for greater precision.
 So instead of the motor only being able to make 1.8° steps it can micro-step Full Step - 1x, 1/2 Step - 2x, 1/4 Step - 4x, 1/8 Step - 8x, 1/16 Step - 16x, 1/32 Step - 32x, and even more on some printer drivers.

-The third part of the formula, (Belt pitch * Pulley Tooth Count), accounts for the physical characteristics of the belt and pulley.
+Accounts for the physical characteristics of the belt and pulley.
 Belt pitch is the distance between adjacent tooth centers on the belt and the pulley tooth count is the number of teeth on the pulley.

 To use this formula, you will need to know the motor step size, driver microstepping, belt pitch and pulley tooth count for your specific setup.
 Once you have this information, you can plug it into the formula and calculate the number of steps per mm for your belt drive.